 Small or early-stage companies and research institutions may also prove to be significant competitors, particularly through collaborative arrangements with large and established pharmaceutical companies.
 We will also face competition from these parties in recruiting and retaining qualified scientific and management personnel, establishing clinical trial sites and patient registration for clinical trials, and acquiring and in-licensing technologies and products complementary to our programs or potentially advantageous to our business.
-If any of our competitors succeed in obtaining approval from the FDA or other regulatory authorities for their products sooner than we do or for products that are more effective or less costly than ours, our commercial opportunity could be significantly reduced.
+If any of our competitors succeed in obtaining approval from the FDA or other regulatory authorities for their product candidates sooner than we do for our Product Candidates that are more effective or less costly than ours, our commercial opportunity could be significantly reduced.
 Major technological changes can happen quickly in the biotechnology and pharmaceutical industries, and the development of technologically improved or different products or drug delivery technologies may make our product candidates or platform technologies obsolete or noncompetitive.

-Our products may face competition from lower cost generic products offered by our competitors.
+Our Products and our Product Candidates may face competition from lower-cost generic products offered by our competitors.

 Pricing for therapeutics can be extremely competitive, and strict formulary guidelines enforced by payors may create significant challenges in the acceptance and profitability of branded products.
 The market for generic products can be very lucrative, and it is dominated by companies that may have much larger distribution capabilities than we may have in the future.
 It can be very difficult to predict the timing of the launch of generic products given the commonality of litigation with manufacturers over anticipated patent expiration.
-Our inability to accurately foresee and plan for generic product launches that may compete with our products may significantly impact our potential revenues from such products.
-On the expiration or loss of patent protection for a branded product, or on the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that product.
-The inability for a branded product we may sell to successfully compete against generic products could negatively impact sales of our product, reduce our ability to grow our business and significantly harm our business prospects.
+Our inability to accurately foresee and plan for generic product launches that may compete with our Products and our Product Candidates may significantly impact our potential revenues from such Products and Product Candidates.
+On the expiration or loss of patent protection for a branded product, or on the "at-risk" launch (despite pending patent infringement litigation against the generic product) by a manufacturer of a generic version of a drug that may compete with one of our products, we could quickly lose a significant portion of our sales of that Product or Product Candidate.
+The inability for a branded Product or Product Candidate we may sell to successfully compete against generic products could negatively impact sales of our Product or Product Candidate, reduce our ability to grow our business and significantly harm our business prospects.